natwebb/trapfinder/README.md

 - Coveralls

 *You Are Not Alone* is the two-player version of *Trapfinder*.
 It's similar to *Alone in the Dark*, using all the same technologies but adding **socket.io** to create a persistent communcation pathway between the server and the two players' browsers.
 Much more of the game intelligence lives on the server, and both players see the same game screen dynamically change.
-Using socket.io also required adding socket.io-client to facilitate mocha testing of the sockets.js file. *Trapfinder II* also has weapons, which is cool.
+Using socket.io also required adding socket.io-client to facilitate mocha testing of the sockets.js file. *You Are Not Alone* also has weapons, which is cool.